Surgery for lung cancer

 Into the chest area (a paravertebral block)

-Your doctor will give you painkiller tablets to take when you go home.
+By the time you go home, you will be taking painkiller tablets, which you will continue to take at home.
 You may have mild discomfort or pain in your chest.
 This can last for up to several weeks or months after surgery.

-Some people get new pain weeks or months after their operation.
+Some people get new pain or an unusual sensation weeks or months after their operation.
 This is usually caused by nerves starting to repair after surgery.
-Tell your doctor or nurse about any new pain.
+Tell your doctor or nurse about any new pain or sensations.
 They can check it and make sure you have the right painkillers.

 Drips and drains